vtex-apps/vertex/docs/README.md

 ## Functionalities
 - Calculation of shopping cart taxes
-- Commit these taxes in the VERTEX system at the time the order is invoiced
+- Commit these taxes in the VERTEX system at the time the order is invoiced (optional)

 ## Configuration